Best Linux distributions for programmers

 Ubuntu is most popular among the Linux users which is a beginner-friendly distribution.
 It is one of the best Linux distros for desktop users.
-We should be thankful for the support provided by open source community to bring constant innovation into Ubuntu.
+We should be thankful for the support provided by the open source community to bring constant innovation into Ubuntu.
 This distribution is also said to be the Debian-derivative that is mostly used in cloud and server applications.
 Ubuntu has its own Software Center consists of tons of free applications that make the OS programmer-friendly.
 To boost programming on the distro, it also supports popular .deb package management system.

 If you looking for most cutting-edge Linux distribution then, Fedora is on the top.
 Its small release also delivers cutting-edge features.
 This distro is community-driven as well as sponsored by Red Hat.
 Due to its smart auto config and updated packages, Fedora is the developer’s perfect programming operating system.
 The release cycle of Fedora is 6 months that makes the distribution updated and stable.
 The forum is a very friendly platform to share your problems and get them solved.

 4. Arch Linux